gdsge/gdsge.github.io/_sources/example/Bianchi2011/Bianchi2011.rst.txt

 This is a bit involved than previous examples since the ASG method returns solutions in a structure that allows solutions for each exogenous shock to be defined over different grids.
-So the above procedure essentially unpacks the grid and reconstructs the values of the policy functions (using GNDSGE_ASG_INTERP.eval, where GNDSGE_ASG_INTERP is the adaptive sparse grid approximation object returned by the solver.
+So the above procedure essentially unpacks the grid and reconstructs the values of the policy functions (using asg_output.eval, where asg_output is the adaptive sparse grid approximation object constructed from the converged solution.
-The second argument in GNDSGE_ASG_INTERP.eval (*idx_bNext* and *idx_pN* here) refers to the index of policy functions according the order declared in *var_output*).
+The second argument in asg_output.eval (*idx_bNext* and *idx_pN* here) refers to the index of policy functions according the order declared in *var_output*).
 These codes generate the following figure:

 .. image:: figures/policy_combined.png